czhangy/nuzdocs/README.md

 -   [ ] Consider loading one-by-one instead of in groups (esp. for boxes)
 -   [ ] Nicer alerts for exports
 -   [ ] Pokemon form handling
+-   [ ] Switch tooltips to title and clean up hacky code

 ## License